SubjectsSubjects(version: 964)

 Hours per week, examination: winter s.:2/2, Ex [HT]

-Capacity: unlimited / unlimited (unknown)
+Capacity: unlimited / unknown (unknown)

 Min. number of students: unlimited